RMBraun/react-swipeable-infinite-carousel/README.md

-  gridGap={15} //gap between each tile in px displayCount={4} //maximum number of tiles to display minDisplayCount={2} //minimum number of tiles to display showArrows={!isMobile} //toggles displaying the prebuilt scroll arrows arrowLeftProps={{ onClick: customOnClick }} //props to be sent to the left arrow arrowRightProps={{ onClick: customOnClick }} //props to be sent to the right arrow renderArrows={CustomArrow} //custom scroll arrows scrollSpeed={75} //maximum scroll speed in pixels style={ backgroundColor: 'red' } //container inline style overrides slideContainerStyle={ border: '1px solid blue' } //slides container inline style overrides slideStyle={ opacity: 0.5 } //slide container inline style overrides showIndexes={true} //toggles displaying the scroll indexes indexesPerRow={2} //how many indexes to show per row.
+  gridGap={15} //gap between each tile in px displayCount={4} //maximum number of tiles to display minDisplayCount={2} //minimum number of tiles to display arrowLeftProps={{ onClick: customOnClick }} //props to be sent to the left arrow arrowRightProps={{ onClick: customOnClick }} //props to be sent to the right arrow arrows={Arrows | CustomArrow} //use built-in Arrows or custom scroll arrows scrollSpeed={75} //maximum scroll speed in pixels style={ backgroundColor: 'red' } //container inline style overrides slideContainerStyle={ border: '1px solid blue' } //slides container inline style overrides slideStyle={ opacity: 0.5 } //slide container inline style overrides indexes={Indexes | CustomIndexes} //use built-in Indexes or custom indexes indexesPerRow={2} //how many indexes to show per row.
 Each index will be (container width) / indexesPerRow indexContainerProps={{ style: { background: blue }}} //props to be sent to the scroll index container indexProps={{ className: 'customClassName' }} //props to be sent to the scroll indexes